0xcasuwu/boiler/memory-bank/projectBrief.md

 - ✅ Metadata view functions
 - ✅ Accounting state tracking
 - ✅ Administrative operations
-- ✅ Deposit operations (with numeric authentication)
+- ✅ Deposit operations
+- ✅ Mint operations
+- ✅ Withdraw operations
-- ✅ Balance queries (with numeric authentication)
+- ✅ Redeem operations
+- ✅ Asset verification with direct AlkaneId comparison

-The authentication model has been refined to properly validate operations using either test mode numeric parameters (block=1, tx=1) or production-mode AlkaneId string comparisons.
+The authentication model has been refined to properly validate operations using token-based authorization, where possession of tokens is sufficient proof of ownership.
+The asset verification system has been improved to use direct comparison of AlkaneId structs, which is more reliable and efficient than string-based methods.

+## Recent Improvements

+### Alkane ID Verification Fix
+- Fixed the contract to properly handle AlkaneId structs with direct comparison
+- Removed string methods (contains, split) that were causing compilation errors
+- Verified the fix with end-to-end tests on OylNet
+- All operations now work correctly with the OYL SDK's alkane ID format

+### Token-Based Architecture
+- Removed account balance tracking from the contract
+- Authorization is now handled through token possession
+- The contract now only tracks global state (total supply, total assets)
+- Simplified contract logic and reduced storage requirements

 ## Next Steps